gokko/beamOfTime/README.md

 raspberry pi powered 3D printed LED clock with many color options, animations and even sound.

+work in progress
-still work in progress, check back later for more details and see the website for some intermediate pics: http://www.beamoftime.com
+see the website for some intermediate pics: http://www.beamoftime.com

+# note: master branch is protected
+- to protect the users changes to the master branch will only be commited after an approval
+- to contribute, please create another branch and submit to master via pull request

 # development environment setup
 (incl. tkinter based emulator)